qualisign/optipulse.github.io/whitepaper.md

 3. Democritization:

-    It is virtually impossible to "shut down" a mesh network the way dictators have been known to do in recent years (e.g. in Egypt during Arab Spring).
+    Dictators have been known to cut off internet service during popular uprisings (e.g. Arab Spring).
+It is virtually impossible to "shut down" a mesh-based internet.
 Without the imperitave for centrally-connected hubs, disrupting connections becomes very hard to achieve.
     <http://europe.newsweek.com/dictator-proofing-internet-68705?rm=eu>

     That authorities might cut off the internet is significantly less likely in countries without egregious network collusion with government as we